PRESS RELEASE FROM THE GW

 Don't WAIT!
 Start Thinking NOW about 2017's SUBMISSION!

 Has your hospital implemented a new process to significantly increase patient satisfaction?

 Does your emergency department have an innovative approach to quality improvement?

 As health care continues its rapid evolution, it’s never been more important to deploy innovative, team-based approaches that deliver excellence in medical care, excellence in service, and sustainable efficiencies for EM practices.
-Accordingly, the leadership at Urgent Matters, Philips Blue Jay Consulting and the Schumacher Group want to support innovation in emergency departments nationwide.
+Accordingly, the leadership at Urgent Matters, Philips Blue Jay Consulting and Schumacher Clinical Partners want to support innovation in emergency departments nationwide.